-Using CRM software when you’re running an email campaign allows you to not only set up the emails but also monitor their performance.
-You’ll be able to see who opened emails, when they were opened, and a whole lot of other useful information besides.
+Using CRM software when you’re running an email campaign allows you to set up the emails and monitor their performance.
+For example, you’ll be able to see who opened emails when they were opened and much other useful information besides.

 These tools will help to effectively determine which campaigns were a success and which were washouts.

 That was a lot of information, wasn’t it?
-We’ve established that email marketing is still a handy tool if the campaign is run correctly.
-We have gone through the 15 hacks that will help you take your email campaigns from drab to fab.
+However, we’ve established that email marketing is still a handy tool if the campaign is run correctly.
+We have gone through the 15 hacks to help you take your email campaigns from drab to fab.

 It takes some effort, but that effort is well worth making.